Cilantro Jalapeno Hummus

 This post has been updated with new photographs and recipe for cooking chickpeas from scratch.

-- 16 oz dried chickpeas (garbanzo beans) OR
+- 16 oz dried chickpeas OR 2 - 15oz cans garbanzo beans

 - 2 tbsp olive oil